djmillsuk/LinkedIn-DexMaker-Xamarin/Readme.md

-THis is a xamarin port of LinkedIn/Dexmaker
+This is a xamarin port of LinkedIn/Dexmaker

 All credit goes to the original developers at https://github.com/linkedin/dexmaker